lflfdxfn/EEOF-Implementation/README.md

+# EEOF
-## Official implementation of EEOF: "Online Ensemble of Ensemble OVA Framework for Class Evolution with Dominant Emerging Classes" in the proceedings of ICDM 2023
+Official implementation of EEOF: "Online Ensemble of Ensemble OVA Framework for Class Evolution with Dominant Emerging Classes" in the proceedings of ICDM 2023

-### Datasets
+## Datasets

 All the datasets mentioned have been made available in the [datasets](./datasets) folder, including synthetic datasets and real-world datasets.

-### Dependencies
+## Dependencies
 MATLAB R2022b

-### Data Preparation
+## Data Preparation
 * Steps:
   * Download ".zip" file in this [share link](https://drive.google.com/file/d/1ycg5T8YgpgUfR5moqWA5uMmNLpiJ32ld/view?usp=drive_link), and unzip it to the folder "./datasets"
   * Run the python scripts "synthetic_disp_reoccur.py" and "synthetic_emerging.py" to get all mentioned synthetic data streams.